-Identifying Risks in Energy Contracts
+Identifying Risks In Energy Contracts

 The number of energy options available to businesses and consumers expanded dramatically over the last several decades, but those new options also created new risks.
 Energy contract provisions can limit those risks, but market participants must know where to look.